ambonvik/cimba/docs/welcome.rst

   high density of data points along parameter variations.

-* Cimba includes a wide range of fast, high quality random number generators, both of academically important and more empirically oriented types.
+* Cimba includes a wide range of fast, high quality random number generators, both academically important and more empirically oriented types.

-* Cimba also provides pre-packaged process interaction mechanisms like resources, resource stores, buffers, object queues, and even condition variables where your simulated process can wait for arbitrarily complex conditions - anything you can express as a function returning a binary true or false result.
+* Cimba provides pre-packaged process interaction mechanisms like resources, resource stores, buffers, object queues, and even condition variables where your simulated process can wait for arbitrarily complex conditions - anything you can express as a function returning a binary true or false result.